HyperionU/nota-set/Sources/Socials/History/Modern Canada/Lesson 2/Lesson 2c.md

 ## The Question: Seperation

-* 1980: A question is posed to the people of Quebec - Should Quebec negotiate for Soverign-Association?
+* 1980: A question is posed to the people of Quebec - Should Quebec negotiate for Sovereign-Association?
 * Trudeau promised to reform the constitution if Quebec voted NO.
 * 20 May, 1980: the NO side won with 59.9% of the vote.
 * René Lévesque responds with hope: "If I have understood you clearly, you are telling us, 'until the next time.'"